ipm-pk/digital-holography/HoloInterface/README.md

 # HoloInterface

+**Limitations:** This software is shipped with a simulated Holo-Software interface, for testing purposes.
+To get the full software package, please contact Fraunhofer IPM.

 **Description:** HoloInterface is a software developed to facilitate the evaluation of the [`HoloTop`](https://www.ipm.fraunhofer.de/en/bu/production-control-inline-measurement-techniques/systems/holo-top.html) sensors by Fraunhofer IPM customers.
 It offers two modes of operation: TCP interface simulation and OPC UA interface control.
 It can help future customers to test the TCP/OPC UA connection.
 It can also be used to try different settings in order to make sure the sensor fits the individual needs of your measurement task.

 The software features a TCP server that listens for incoming JSON messages containing the desired measurement settings.
 Upon receiving a JSON message, HoloInterface compares the provided settings with the default values and generates a comprehensive log file, emulating the behavior of the original software.